cisagov/ncats-webui/README.md

 ```

 Ensure that the addition is added to the `app.module.ts` file with the rest of
-it's type.
+its type.

 For more information on the usage of ng, visit the
-[Angular CLI repo][angular-cli-repo]
+[Angular CLI repo][angular-cli-repo].

 ## Adding Packages ##

 Since the npm/bower package installation occurs in the building of the image,
-you will need to add your package using whatever method you like (easiest is
+you will need to add your package using whatever method you like (the easiest
-`npm install --save`, as shown below).
+is `npm install --save`, as shown below).

 ### Install NPM or Bower packages ###